BMW Video Shows The Lightest New M4 Is Still Heavier Than The Old M4 DCT

 The new M4 in its base form with a full tank of gasoline and without a driver tipped the scales at 1,674 kilograms (3,690 pounds).
 As for the two-pedal M4 Competition of the previous generation, it weighed 1,640 kg (3,615 lbs).
 Sure, 34 kg (75 lbs) isn’t a lot when a car is already quite heavy, but the difference between the two is bigger once you add the DCT to the newcomer.

-Throw into the mix the M4 Competition’s newly gained xDrive, which comes exclusively with the automatic transmission, and you end up with a car that weighs 1,725 kg (3,803 lbs).
-As a refresher, the old rear-wheel-drive M4 Competition weighed 1,540 kg (3,395 lbs).
-We’re now talking about a difference of 185 kg (408 lbs).
+As a matter of fact, BMW’s official specs sheet for the new DCT-only M4 Competition shows the car weighs 1,725 kg (3,803 lbs).
+As a refresher, the old rear-wheel-drive M4 Competition weighed 1,540 kg (3,395 lbs) when optioned with the automatic.
+We’re now talking about a difference of 185 kg (408 lbs), even higher once you throw into the mix the AWD system.

 It’s not all bad news considering the new BMW M4 is more powerful and benefits from other upgrades to try and offset the weight gains.
 That being said, the fact it’s getting chunkier is one of the main reasons many enthusiasts consider the M2 to be the last bastion of what a true M car should be.